Chimp Empire

-Chimp Empire is a Netflix television series about chimpanzees, narrated by Mahershala Ali.
-Set in the Uganda's Kibale National Park, it follows the lives of rival groups of chimpanzees.
-The documentary released in 2023.
+Chimp Empire is a 2023 Netflix television series about chimpanzees, narrated by Mahershala Ali.
+Set in Uganda's Kibale National Park, it follows the lives of rival groups of chimpanzees.

 Plot

 Chimp Empire follows the lives of the Ngogo chimpanzees, the largest group of chimpanzees ever known.
 The series explores the complex social dynamics of the chimpanzee community, including the relationships between males and females, parents and children, and rivals.
 It also examines the challenges the chimpanzees face, such as competition for food and territory and the threat of poaching.